dprelipcean/religious-fallacies-examples/README.md

-# Religious fallacies examples in numbers
+# Religious fallacies examples in numbers - Work in Progress

 Across religious debates, arguments are thrown left and right without much quantification, which makes the discussion very counter productive.
 Therefore, I have setup this repository as a collection of examples.